igemsoftware2020/IISER-Pune-India/README.md

 #### Overview

 We designed peptide inhibitors against essential *falciparum* membrane proteins and Human endothelial cell surface receptors using a Structural Biology and Bioinformatics approach.
 Detailed information on the workflow and questions answered can be found on our [modeling page](https://2020.igem.org/Team:IISER-Pune-India/Overview).
-All files corresponding to this module of our project will be present in the ``` ./Peptides_against_Malaria``` directory.
+All files corresponding to this module of our project will be present in the ``` ./Peptides_against_Malaria``` directory and this assumed to be the root directory for this section.
 In brief, the workflow involved :

 1. Literature Search and Mining the PDB database